About RESTART DCM

 Day 3 – optional: participants will practice applying the (RESTART-)DCM approach in case studies; participants are invited to share their own cases (4 hours).

-July 31, August 1 and 2 2019 an international 3day workshop RESTART DCM will be held in Rotterdam, Erasmus MC the Netherlands.
-For participation and or information mail to:
+July 28, 29 and 30 2021 an international 3day workshop RESTART DCM will be held in Rotterdam, Erasmus MC the Netherlands.
+May 2021 we will decide if the workshop is going to take place (depending on the interest) For registration or information mail to:

 Participants of the workshop can, after finishing the workshop, upload a video in which they show certain parts of their diagnostics and/or parts of a therapy session for supervision purposes.
 They receive feedback, possible alternatives and suggestions and focus points for therapy from RESTART DCM trainers.